USS Liberty: Debate

 Some accounts, notably from former U.S. ambassador to Lebanon Dwight Porter, allege that NSA or CIA intercepts recorded an Israeli pilot identifying the ship as American and receiving orders from ground control to attack regardless.

 Although this claim is frequently cited in discussions of the USS Liberty incident, no official documents or transcripts have been produced to verify it.
 In an interview with A. Jay Cristol, Dwight Porter did not explicitly retract the allegation but acknowledged the absence of supporting evidence.

-US foreign service officer Richard B. Baker, editor of The Middle East Journal, attests to Miller's accounts as "reflecting the majority view among my former colleagues in the foreign affairs establishment" in regards to the attack on Liberty being a deliberate one, but backpedals by saying this perspective suffers from an unreasonable portrayal of the Israeli military as infallible.
-Norman Polmar expresses doubt in the aerial attack on Liberty being deliberate by citing the lack of sufficient armaments on the initial Israeli aircraft sent to attack the unidentified ship stating the use of napalm indicates a hasty rather than deliberate attack on the ship.
-Conversely, Polmar details a blatant miscalculation of speed of Liberty and Commander Oren of the Israeli Navy refusing to identify the ship before firing at it.
-In Clark Clifford's report on Liberty attack to the President's foreign intelligence advisory board he concludes that while the attack consisted of gross negligence on the part of the Israeli military in which they should be held responsible, there remains to be seen any substantive evidence of a deliberate plot circulated by the highest echelons of the Israeli government to attack Liberty intentionally.
+US Foreign Service Officer Richard B. Baker, editor of The Middle East Journal, attested to Miller's accounts as "reflecting the majority view among my former colleagues in the foreign affairs establishment" with regards to the attack on Liberty being a deliberate one, but also noted that Miller's perspective suffered from an unreasonable portrayal of the Israeli military as infallible.
+Norman Polmar expressed doubt in the aerial attack on Liberty being deliberate by citing the lack of sufficient armaments on the initial Israeli aircraft sent to attack the unidentified ship, stating the use of napalm indicated a hasty rather than deliberate attack on the ship.
+Conversely, Polmar detailed a blatant miscalculation of the speed of Liberty and the refusal of the Israeli Navy to identify the ship before firing at it.
+In Clark Clifford's report on the Liberty attack to the President's foreign intelligence advisory board, he concluded that while the attack consisted of gross negligence on the part of the Israeli military for which they should be held responsible, there was no substantive evidence of a deliberate plot circulated by the highest echelons of the Israeli government to attack Liberty intentionally.